 Look for Cheap or Free Entertainment Options

 Going out with friends can be costly.
-As of 2015, the average person in America spent $219 a month on eating out.
+As of 2015, the average household in America spent $219 a month on eating out.
 That’s a lot of cash no matter how much money you earn, but if you’re earning the minimum wage, $219 a month is astronomical; over twenty percent of take home pay.

 Add in trips to the movies and other entertainment costs and you can eat up a large chunk of your income quite quickly.
 Here is a list of low cost activities to keep expenses to a minimum.